Tertiary Quality Project - phases

 “The workshop was effective in bringing the sectors together to look at academic quality and enhancement – there was more common ground than I expected.
 The mapping exercise looking at respective college and university processes was particularly helpful to recognise and better understand the terminology used in relation to the processes we have in common that have the same objectives and focus.”

-A series of workstreams will help us shape different aspects of our new common approach and continue with co-creation.
-They will, for example, help shape the evidence base for indicators that work within a learning and teaching context, and the architecture the sectors need to organise and continue ownership of the new approach in partnership with SFC and other stakeholders.
+A series of workstreams were initiated during phase 3 and will be ongoing in phase 4, helping us to shape different aspects of the common approach and continue with co-creation.
+For example, they are helping to shape the evidence base for indicators that work within a learning and teaching context, and the architecture the sectors need to organise and continue ownership of the new approach in partnership with SFC and other stakeholders.

 Tertiary Quality Project Steering Group

-SFC will work with the TQP Steering Group [PDF], which is made up of partners, experts and stakeholders to develop and shape this phase of the project.
+SFC will continue to work with the TQP Steering Group [PDF], which is made up of partners, experts and stakeholders to develop and shape this phase of the project.